Cecil Bird Club

 Christmas Count – Russell Kovach

 The Cecil Bird Club will be holding limited field trips.
-All dates should be considered tentative and subject to current pandemic restrictions.
-PLEASE RSVP TO THE FIELD TRIP LEADER IF YOU PLAN ON ATTENDING.
+PARTICIPANTS MUST RESERVE A SLOT.
 FIELD TRIPS MAY BE CANCELLED AT THE LAST MINUTE DUE TO WEATHER OR OTHER EMERGENCIES.
 IT IS IMPORTANT FOR THE TRIP LEADER TO BE ABLE TO REACH YOU.
 Email addresses are listed at the end of this page.
 New participants are welcome – membership is not required to participate in field trips.
 All are free and open to the public.
 Please read Trip and Meeting Participation Guidelines below.

 NOVEMBER